 The Inquiry’s hearings in April and May 2021

-Due to the continuing coronavirus (COVID-19) pandemic, the arrangements for the Inquiry’s hearings in April and May 2021 are similar to the Inquiry’s hearings in November 2020, with the following changes:
+Due to the continuing coronavirus (COVID-19) pandemic, the arrangements for the Inquiry’s hearings in April and May 2021 were similar to the Inquiry’s hearings in November 2020, with the following changes:

-The bespoke screening venue in Central London will also be open to members of the public who have registered to attend;
+The bespoke screening venue in Central London was also be open to members of the public who had registered to attend;

-Proceedings can also be followed via an audio stream with a 10-minute delay; and
+Proceedings could also be followed via an audio stream with a 10-minute delay; and

-If a witness requests an audio-visual stream for their evidence, this will be provided on YouTube with a 10-minute delay.
+If a witness requested an audio-visual stream for their evidence, this was provided on YouTube with a 10-minute delay.

 What is the process for disclosing evidence?2020-12-18T12:26:51+00:00